Todd Maddison

 Maybe someone would even have gone to jail, the crime is a felony.

-That renegotiation would have drawn a lot of scrutiny, likely resulting in a worse deal for the utility shareholders.
+At a minimum renegotiation would have drawn a lot of scrutiny, likely resulting in a worse deal for the utility shareholders.
+And of course going to jail would be very inconvenient for any of the parties involved.

 Kamala Harris, the self-described “Top Cop” of California, and in theory the best legal mind available to the People of our state, conveniently missed the filing deadline for that case, by ONE day….